bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── BUILD.bazel
 ```

-The WORKSPACE file was updated as well, and we have a another new file called "deps.bzl".
+The WORKSPACE file was updated as well, and we have a new file called "deps.bzl".
 We now have a working bazel project, so what commands can we run?

 ### Basic bazel commands

-There are various bazel [commands](https://bazel.build/run/build#available-commands) that
+Bazel has various [commands](https://bazel.build/run/build#available-commands) that
 are defined.

 The main ones that are typically run by developers are [build](https://bazel.build/run/build#bazel-build),